-- Under the influence of the standard shock on the economic value of individual major currencies (materially significant), they would have a positive effect of 0.89% for the marginal gap in EUR and the positive effect of 2.40% for the marginal gap in RSD, a negative effect of -0,01% for USD and a negative effect of -0,16% for other immaterial currencies (in relation to the regulatory capital). - According to the impact of the standard shock on the economic value in total, they would have a positive effect of 4.00% for the marginal gap in respect of the regulatory capital.
+- 1. According to the impact of the standard shock on the economic value individually by more important currencies (materially significant), would have a positive effect of 0.62% in relation to regulatory capital for a change of 200 bp - 2.
+According to the impact of the standard shock on the economic value individually by more important currencies (materially significant), would have a positive effect of 0.31% compared to regulatory capital for a change of 100 bp.